nhuttin7/deep-face/README.md

 ## ATTENTION!!!
-* The dataset in this project only represent for a small situation of real-world
+* The dataset in this project represents only a small part of real-world
 * An accuracy is just a number receive in a perfect environment
 * CNN need the dataset more popular: Has a lot of pictures represent for each object.
 Each object needs a "good picture"  such as lighting conditions, the position of faces in an image,...
 * If you had good-dataset, you could implement them very well or else you would get a poor-result.